 Students who miss a test will be assigned a grade of 0.
-However, students may have an absence excused with proper documentation in the case of illness or unforeseen personal circumstance.
+However, students may have an absence excused with proper documentation in the case of illness.
 A Verification of Student Illness or Injury form be must completed by a doctor on or before the day of the test (you may find the form at www.illnessverification.utoronto.ca).
-All documentation must be received via email or in a sealed envelope addressed to Prof. La Touche.
-If documentation is received and deemed sufficient within one week of the test, a make-up test will be scheduled.
-Students who do not attend the scheduled make-up test will receive a grade of 0.
+A doctor's note is also acceptable but MUST contain the start date and anticipated end date of the illness.